prodatakey/panamax/experiments/readme.md

 we've found that we can't rely on the layer hashes that docker generates in order to judge changed layers.

-We were mainly interested in this to do layer-level deltas of each filesystem at each layer in the stack, even between totally different containers that share base layers.
-Why transfer layer 1-4 when just a couple files in the base layer change, and transfer them once again for each container that shares a progenitor layer chain.
+We were mainly interested in this to do layer-level deltas of each filesystem at each layer in the stack, even between totally different images that share base layers.
+Why transfer layer 1-4 when just a couple files in the base layer change, and transfer them once again for each image that shares a progenitor layer chain.

 We would need to crack open each layer and do a full-content hash of each file in each layer's filesystem ourselves.
 In order to do this, we would need to also rebuild the filesystem while taking whiteouts into account